 In short one should try to adhere to the principles outlined above, but if one does not it will work just as well...

-Heavy freight train in the United States Example: In North America, but also in Australia and other large countries one will find extremely long freight trains being pulled by several engines, with additional helper engines at the back of the train.
+Example: In North America, but also in Australia and other large countries one will find extremely long freight trains being pulled by several engines, with additional helper engines at the back of the train.
 These tracks are typically not electrified due to the geographic and climatic difficulties for maintenance (just think about what a tornado would do to overhead wires).

 The rules above are of course very generic, they have to be adapted to the actual scenario: In North America one uses heavy freight trains, in Europe the rail network is much denser and most lines are electrified.
 So if you want to play a game in a realistic way you will also need to get at least a basic knowledge about relevant railway history and local peculiarities of the railway system.